Quasi-steady evaporation of deformable liquid fuel droplets: Conclusions

 \section{Conclusions}

-With the motivation to understand the complex relationship between the droplet shape and its evaporation rate, this work covers the droplet evaporation under convective flow using Direct Numerical Simulation.
-The droplet shape is varied by varying Weber number ranging from $We=1-12$.
+With the motivation to understand the complex relationship between the droplet shape and its evaporation rate, this work covers the droplet evaporation under convective flow using interface capturing Direct Numerical Simulation for multiphase flows.
+The liquid-gas interface can deform freely in these studies.
+A grid independence study is performed and the solver accuracy is validated against empirical correlations for droplet evaporation by Abramzon and Sirignano \cite{abramzon1989}.

+To analyze the effect of droplet shape on its evaporation rate, quasi-steady approach is implemented, where the liquid volume is artificially kept constant in simulations while still solving the remaining equations for the fluid dynamical system.
+For a constant relative inflow velocity, the droplet shape is varied by modifying Weber number from $We=1-12$.
 The convective flow velocity is modified by changing initial Reynolds number $Re=25,120$.

-The results show significant deformation as Weber number increases at $Re=120$.
-Hence, the droplet shape is no longer in a spherical shape or a symmetric ellipsoid which is a common assumption in the field of droplet evaporation and combustion.
-Not only the droplet deviates from spherical shape, it also oscillates between non-spherical shapes.
-These shapes are found to be consistent with another DNS study \cite{SCHLOTTKE20085215}.
+At $Re=25$, the increase in total evaporation rate at $We=12$ with respect to $We=1$ is $~3\%$ which is marginal.
+However, at $Re=120$ and $We=12$, $20 \%$ enhancement in total evaporation rate is observed when compared to $We=1$.
+To understand the source of this enhancement, the total evaporation rate was decomposed into evaporation per unit surface area ($\dot{m''}$) and surface area.
+This enhancement is mostly coming from increase in surface area due to deformation and the averaged value of evaporation flux seems to be nearly same for all Weber number.

+At first glance, this appears to contradict the established theories for droplet evaporation Tonini and Cossali \cite{tonini2013, TONINI2016}, Palmore \cite{palmore_JHT_2022}.
+However, this effect is due entirely due to the high Reynolds number phenomena including boundary layer separation.
+Interestingly, for the front (i.e. windward) stagnation region that forms over the droplet, the evaporation flux is proportional to the interface curvature, as predicted by the low Re theory.
+However, as a consequence of the boundary layer behavior, the evaporation flux for deformed droplets is lower on their fronts when compared to nearly spherical droplets.